Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 Let's take a closer look at the ranking methods themselves.
 In figure 7, we see the results for a classroom of 30 students.
 To make a like-for-like comparison between non-iterative and iterative methods we should only look at data points before '15 papers per student'.

 Looking at the two graphs we can see that both methods perform similarly up to this point except for non-iterative Kemeny which outperforms the other methods by a large margin albeit with a lot of variance.
 I believe the Kemeny ranking is performing well due to our method of data generation.
 When we generate data, there is only one thing we take into account: the skill of the grader.
 Based on this one variable we either output a correct or incorrect pair.
 The Kemeny ranking tries to minimise these incorrect pairs, assuming that most of the students gave correct assessments, the Kemeny ranking should perform a lot better than the other methods.
 This is also why the BTL method performs so poorly.
 The BTL method only takes into account the relative difference in skill between 2 students.
-In the data generation method, this is not taken into account explicitly.
+In the data generation method, this is not taken into account.
+In other words, it's trying to rank based on data doesn't exist.
 It also doesn't take into account the skill of the grade like in the RBTL and weighted Borda methods.

 In the non-iterative graph, we can see that most of the methods perform similarly, except for Kemeny and BTL.
-When we look at the iterative graph we can see that the Iterative BTL performs worse than average which lines up with our analysis of the method.
+When we look at the iterative graph, we can see that the iterative BTL performs worse than average which lines up with our analysis of the method.

 In figure 9 we give each student every matchup excluding their own matches.
 We can see that all methods (excluding Kemeny) perform very well almost reaching the original ranking.
 It doesn't seem to improve much past the 15 papers per student mark.
 This may be due to the inherent difficulty of reconstructing the original ranking based on noisy data.
 It seems extremely difficult if not impossible to get an exact recreation of the original ranking.